 How to Obtain a Divorce if Married Overseas

-If you were married overseas, it is possible to obtain a divorce in the Federal Circuit Court of Australia.
+If you were married overseas, it is possible to obtain a divorce in the Federal Circuit and Family Court of Australia (FCFCA).
 All of the general eligibility requirements for divorce in Australia will still apply; however, there are also special rules and other practical matters which will need to be considered if you were married outside Australia.

 The general requirements to be eligible to obtain a divorce in Australia are that you and your former spouse must have been separated for at least twelve months prior to filing the application, and there must be no reasonable likelihood of you resuming your married life.
 Once this has been established, either party to the marriage can apply for a divorce in Australia provided that at least one party: